Great Mosque of Toulouse

-The Great Mosque of Toulouse (Grande Mosquée de Toulouse) is a mosque in the French city of Toulouse.
-It opened in 2018.

-The mosque is located in the Empalot neighbourhood in the south of the city and has a capacity of 3,000.
+The Great Mosque of Toulouse (Grande Mosquée de Toulouse) is a mosque in the city of Toulouse, France It opened in 2018.
+The mosque is located in the Empalot neighbourhood in the south of the city and has a capacity of 3,000 worshipers.

+Overview

 The funds for the €6 million project came mainly from a 13-year campaign by the nearby Al-Nour Mosque, itself established in 1989.
 Additions came from the French state, Algeria (€213,000) and Kuwait (€131,000).
 The imam, Mohamed Tataï, turned down donations from Libyan leader Muammar Gaddafi in 2006 and 2007.

 The building has three prayer halls, one of which is reserved for women, and a Quranic school.
 It is decorated with Tunisian marble, rugs and doors from Turkey, Egyptian chandeliers and Moroccan stucco.
 On the exterior, there is a gilded dome and a minaret.
 The architect was Christian Barthe.

+Controversy

+In April 2022, Mohamed Tataïat, the mosque's imam, was expelled to Algeria after being sentenced to four months of suspended imprisonment for inciting hate against Jews in a 2017 sermon.
+The court justified the decision stating Tataïat's comments constituted a deliberate provocation to discrimination, hatred, and violence against Jews and had conspicuous resonance and intensity following Hamas' October 7 attacks against Israel.